YangPiCui/3DPrinterCalibrationAndTuning/Raise3D_Pro2/README.md

 Ideally, the inactive nozzle is swiped on the support to remove its ooze, periodically and/or before it touches the printed area.
 Sadly, Pro2's inactive nozzle does not automatically lower to be wiped on Cura's Prime Tower; neither can the head-lifting feature be disabled.

-> Compensate Outer Wall OverLaps = false; // This setting causes under-extrusion at the start of lines.
+[Linear Advance](https://www.youtube.com/watch?v=n3yK0lJ8TWM&ab_channel=TeachingTech) minimizes Z Seams and blobs.
+Unfortunately [the pro2 doesn't have this feature yet.](https://forum.raise3d.com/viewtopic.php?t=21018)  Slow prints to compensate for now.
-> Z Seam Alignment
+> Z Seam Alignment = Random;

-> Retract at Layer Change = False/False;
-> Retraction Distance = 0.8/0.6;  // Proportional to nozzle diameter
+> Retraction Distance = 0.8/0.8;  // Proportional to nozzle diameter
 > Retraction Speed = 40/40mm/s; // From IdeaMaker, same as the E Max Speed

-> Travel Avoid Distance = 1/1; // Greater than half of nozzle flat diameter and multiple of XY resolution
+> Limit Support Retractions = False;

 > Combing Mode = Not in Skin; //Move in printed area so that oozed material is deposited on top thereof.
 > Max Comb Distance With No Retract = 15mm;
 > Retract Before Outer Wall = True;

-> Enable Coasting = True;  //Coasting will turn off your extruder a short distance before the end of the perimeter to relieve the pressure that is built up within the nozzle
-> Coasting Volume = 0.064/; //
-> Coasting Speed = 10%;

-> Retract Extra Prime Amount = 0.064/;//This should compensate for material oozed during combing and the coasting.
-Ideally, the slicer should calculate this value from the ooze speeds, both with and without retract, and the oozing time.
-For now, emperically estimate starting from the coasting volume.
+> Travel Avoid Distance = 1/1; // Greater than half of nozzle flat diameter and multiple of XY resolution

 ### Calibrate Horizontal Expansion [Print Some Test Objects At This Step] ([reference](https://www.youtube.com/watch?v=UUelLZvDelU) | [reference](https://bradshacks.com/3d-printing-tolerancing/))
 [HorizontalExpansionCalibration.3mf](CalibrationObjects/HorizontalExpansionCalibration.3mf) Use "import model" instead of "import project"!